-Instead of opening and manipulating every image by itself you could use batch processing to process a number of images at once.
+Instead of opening and manipulating every image by itself you can use batch processing to process a number of images at once.
 It is possible to select a number of files, a directory or a file list from a text document and process them one after the other.
 CopyRightLeft can be run in most Windows versions.
 I was able to run it in Windows Vista Home Premium and Windows XP without problems.

 At the moment picture-shark (imho) has more functionality and become more flexible.